 Vacant apartments or homes are a major fact of life in Barnes / Bloomington.
 The current real estate vacancy rate here is 44.0%.
 This is higher than the rate of vacancies in 98.1% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (39.0%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 35 people per square mile living here, this neighborhood is less crowded than 91.8% of America.
+Unpopulated, and rural, the Barnes / Bloomington neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 91.8% of the neighborhoods in America.
 One of the notable things about Barnes / Bloomington is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-In addition, if you are planning to retire in Tennessee, this neighborhood should be on your must-see list.
+If you are planning to retire in Tennessee, this neighborhood should be on your must-see list.
 For many reasons, Barnes / Bloomington may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Tennessee, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 96.8% of neighborhoods in TN.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 97.7% of neighborhoods in TN.
 If a Tennessee retirement is in your future, this neighborhood should be one of the places you visit.

 Did you know that the Barnes / Bloomington neighborhood has more Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.8% of this neighborhood's residents have Canadian ancestry.